lelegard/arm-cpusysregs/docs/arm64e-on-macos.md

 When a Linux virtual machine is run on the macOS host, Pointer Authentication returns to a simpler mechanism when used inside the virtual machine.

 - The PAC instructions work as expected, even when the macOS host booted in `arm64` mode.
-These instructiosn are inoperative in the macOS host OS but work fine in the Linux guest OS (almost fine, see more details later).
+These instructiosn are inoperative in the macOS host OS but work as expected in the Linux guest OS.
 - The Linux kernel can fully control the PAC registers at EL1.

-**Speculation:** I assume that the EL2 hypervisor emulates the PAC mechanism.
+**Speculation:** The EL2 hypervisor probably emulates the PAC mechanism.
 HCR_EL2, the Hypervisor Configuration Register, contains two bits, API and APK, which can be configured as follow:

 - HCR_EL2.API = 0 : any PAC instruction is trapped at EL2.
 - HCR_EL2.APK = 0 : any access to the PAC registers is trapped at EL2.